gaarutyunov/dactyl-rs/README.md

 ## Overview

 This project provides firmware for a wireless split keyboard based on the Dactyl design.
 The firmware is built with Rust using Embassy async framework and targets the nRF52840 SoC for Bluetooth Low Energy connectivity.
+[nrfMicro](https://github.com/joric/nrfmicro/wiki/Pinout) is used, for other MCUs, the pins have to be changed.

 ### Features